Neutis/neutis-docs/docs/flasher/gui.md

 <div style="text-align:center"><img src ="../../img/flasher/passed_tests.png"></div>

-In case when one or more tests has been failed you will see list of results.
+In case one or more tests have failed you will see a list of results.
-Here an example of results layout:
+Here an example of the results view:

 <div style="text-align:center"><img src ="../../img/flasher/failed_tests.png"></div>